bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (B)

+- Hints: (A)  Remember that we are using class based components in this case, so we need to use this.setState to modify state.
+- Hints: (B)  When setting state in a class component, make sure to use this.setState and pass in an object containing the key and value of the changed state.

 ## Question 6

 ####  We use **_ when saving data that will change within a component.
 We use _** when passing data into a component.